GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 downstream | Further from the source of traffic, as described in {{RFC7450}}.
    FQDN | Fully Qualified Domain Name, as described in {{RFC8499}}
 gateway | An AMT gateway, as described in {{RFC7450}}
- L flag | The "Limit" flag described in Section 5.1.1.4 of {{RFC7450}}
+ L flag | The "Limit" flag described in Section 5.1.4.4 of {{RFC7450}}
   relay | An AMT relay, as described in {{RFC7450}}
     RPF | Reverse Path Forwarding, as described in {{RFC5110}}
      RR | A DNS Resource Record, as described in {{RFC1034}}
  RRType | A DNS Resource Record Type, as described in {{RFC1034}}
     SSM | Source-specific multicast, as described in {{RFC4607}}
 upstream | Closer to the source of traffic, as described in {{RFC7450}}.
+   CMTS | Cable Modem Termination System
+    OLT | Optical Line Terminal

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
-{{RFC2119}} and {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 #Relay Discovery Operation